Installing the NVIDIA GPU Operator on Kubernetes on openSUSE Leap

 1. To simply configuration, create a file /root/build-variables.sh on the server node:

-# cat > /root/build-variables.sh <<EOF
+# cat > /root/build-variables.sh <<"EOF"

 export LEAP_MAJ="15"